Gaussian semiparametric estimates on the unit sphere: Narrow-band estimates

 Finally, from the consistency results, we have:

-The analysis of fourth-order moments is exactly the same as in the previous Section, and the result follows accordingly. \end{proof}

-\begin{remark} It should be noted that an asymptotic unbiased estimator is obtained with the loss of only a logarithmic term to the power $3/2$ in the rate of convergence.
+The analysis of fourth-order moments is exactly the same as in the previous section, and the result follows accordingly. \end{pf} \begin{remark} It should be noted that an asymptotic unbiased estimator is obtained with the loss of only a logarithmic term to the power $3/2$ in the rate of convergence.
 This result highlights the fact that for spherical random fields the highest order multipoles have a dominating role in the estimation procedure.
-This is a consequence of the peculiar features of Fourier analysis under isotropy - the number of random spherical harmonic coefficients grows linearly with the order of the multipoles. \end{remark}

-\begin{remark} A careful inspection of the proof reveals that, in case it is assumed that the scale parameter $G=G_{0}$ is known, a faster rate of convergence results.
+This is a consequence of the peculiar features of Fourier analysis under isotropy -- the number of random spherical harmonic coefficients grows linearly with the order of the multipoles. \end{remark} \begin{remark} A careful inspection of the proof reveals that, in case it is assumed that the scale parameter $G=G_{0}$ is known, a faster rate of convergence results.
 This is consistent with results from \cite{wu}, where stationary Gaussian processes on $\mathbb{R}^{d}$ are considered and asymptotic Gaussianity for the spectral index and the scale parameters are separately established. \end{remark}